pramodsinghlodhi/NowFiber24/README.md

 6. Move this `serviceAccountKey.json` file to the **root directory** of your project. **This file is already listed in `.gitignore`, so it will NOT be committed to your repository.**

 **F. Grant Permissions to Service Account (CRUCIAL STEP):**
 The server-side code uses the service account to interact with Firebase.
-By default, this account may not have permission to delete data, which is required for features like "Clear All Notifications".
+By default, this account may not have the necessary permissions.

 1. In your **Google Cloud Console** (not Firebase), navigate to **IAM & Admin -> IAM**.
 2. Find the service account associated with your Firebase project.
 It will typically be named `firebase-adminsdk-...@...` or have a name related to your project ID.
 3. Click the **pencil icon** (Edit principal) for that service account.
 4. Click **"+ ADD ANOTHER ROLE"**.
-5. In the "Select a role" dropdown, search for and select **"Cloud Datastore User"**.
-This role provides the necessary permissions for creating and deleting documents.
+5. In the "Select a role" dropdown, search for and select the following two roles:
+    *   **"Cloud Datastore User"**: This role provides the necessary permissions for creating and deleting documents from server-side scripts.
+    *   **"Firebase Authentication Admin"**: This role is required for the seeding script to set custom user claims (e.g., making the admin user an 'Admin').
 6. Click **Save**.

 **G. Deploy Security Rules (CRITICAL STEP):**